 The following table sets forth amounts in excess of \$60,000 in the aggregate from directors and executive officers as of December 31, 2001.
-In each case the Bank is the lender for a residential loan secured by a deed of trust on the residence of the executive officer or director.
+In each case the Bank is the lender for a residential loan made under the ELBP secured by a deed of trust on the residence of the executive officer or director.
+Ms. Millard also has a home equity line of credit which was made in the ordinary course of business, on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with other persons, and which did not involve more than the normal risk of collectability or present other unfavorable features.